A BRIEF HISTORY OF EDUCATION

 There was little change in education in the 17th century.
 In well off families both boys and girls went to a form of infant school called a petty school.
 However only boys went to grammar school.
 Upper class girls (and sometimes boys) were taught by tutors.
 Middle glass girls might be taught by their mothers.
 Moreover during the 17th century boarding schools for girls were founded in many towns.
 In them girls were taught subjects like writing, music and needlework.

-In the early 18th century charity schools were founded in many towns.
-They were sometimes called Blue Coat Schools because of the colour of the children's uniforms.
+In the early 18th century charity schools were founded in many English towns.
+They were sometimes called Blue Coat Schools because of the color of the children's uniforms.